juarezr/poc-pyspark-dw/README.md

 For developing or testing the POC/solution the following software was used:

-1. Ubuntu 20.10 ( a similar distro or event Widows with WSL3 may work )
+1. Ubuntu 20.10 ( a similar distro, Widows/WSL3 may work with some adapation )
 2. Git
 3. [Docker](https://docs.docker.com/engine/install/ubuntu/)
 4. Docker Compose